 Save the changes to the file.

-You should debug GreetingsConsoleApp to verify whether the word "Hello" appears in the console window as you expected.
+You can debug GreetingsConsoleApp to see whether the word "Hello" appears in the console window.

 To debug the app

 Start the debugger.

 The debugger starts and runs the code.
 The console window (a separate window that looks like a command prompt) appears for a few seconds but closes quickly when the debugger stops running.
 To see the text, you need to set a breakpoint to stop program execution.

 Add a breakpoint from the menu bar at the line return 0;.
 You can also just click in the left margin to set a breakpoint.

 A red circle appears next to the line of code in the far left margin of the editor window.